JoshuaHartz/web-assignment-2/README.md

 3. run ``` git config user.email <your relevant email> ```
 4. run ``` git config user.name <yout github username>```
 5. connect this repo to the project with version control

+## Pushing and committing
+make sure you change the destination to origin:dev not master